Loading...

 Portion Control

-Add high-fiber vegetables like broccoli or spinach to your meal.
-These can help slow the absorption of carbohydrates.
+Incorporate high-fiber vegetables such as spinach, broccoli, or cauliflower into your meal.
+These can slow down the absorption of carbohydrates and reduce glucose spikes.

-Engage in light physical activity, like a short walk, prior to eating, which can help improve insulin sensitivity.
+Engage in light physical activity, such as a short walk, after your meal.
+This can help lower blood sugar levels by enhancing insulin sensitivity.

 healthspan-mbl